refnx/refnx-models/README.md

 Since this repository is not a core part of *refnx*, and the contributions are from a diverse population, the veracity/correctness of each example is not checked.

+This collection of code fragments will be distributed under the BSD 3-clause licence.